The Owl House Season Two, Episode 2 Review

 Amity Blight Defies Her Mom

 Amity Blight is likely the most dynamic character in The Owl House.
 When we first met her, she was a miniature version of her mom.
 However, thanks to repeated encounters with Luz, Amity managed to grow as a person and learn that she doesn’t have to act tough all the time.
 And, I’m the moment that set the Internet ablaze with love, she fell for Luz.
 In other words, she’s come a long way, but she still has one more step to take.
-Amity has to stand up to her a shove Mom.
+Amity has to stand up to her abusive Mom.

 And the moment that Amity does, she does it in the best way possible.
 Coming in to save Luz (who she doesn’t hesitate to call “My Luz”) from an overpowered Abomination, Amity makes it clear to her Mom that she can’t control her anymore.
 It’s a truly empowering moment for her character, and it also doubles as a touching Lumity moment.
 Faced with the prospect of public humiliation, Mrs. Blight has no choice but to allow Luz, Willow and Gus back in Hexside.
 However, given how much of a control freak Mrs. Blight is, this won’t be the end of things.
 She may very well continue to try to find ways to get rid of Luz.